 There were 357 new malware variants in 2016, up from 257 in 2014. — Symantec

 Organizations are using more cloud apps than ever before, and fraudsters have adapted to the new opportunities.

-Although the average enterprise used 928 cloud apps in 2016, CIOs interviewed by Symtantec would have put their number at 30 to 40.
-Many also don’t recognize the risk of exposure of data stored in the cloud, sometimes even without their knowledge.
+Although the average enterprise used 928 cloud apps in 2016, CIOs interviewed by Symantec would have put their number at 30 to 40.
+Many also don't recognize the risk of exposure of data stored in the cloud, sometimes without them even knowing.

 Yes, accessing the cloud can add to organizational collaboration and efficiency.
 Yet, at the same time, cloud services can add security vulnerabilities if the business isn't attentive to how its business data is stored on cloud services.

 Symantec suggested in its 2017 Threat Report that IoT and cloud attacks are gaining momentum.
 Yet, at the same time, they noted that organizations are underestimating the risk and leaving themselves open to attack.

 A new study from Juniper Research found that the total number of IoT connections will reach 83 billion by 2024, rising from 35 billion connections in 2020.
 The research identified the industrial sector as a key driver of this growth.
 This expansion will be driven mainly by the increasing use of private networks that leverage cellular network standards.